 - Store Landing Page for the product which could include:

 - the language “in stock nearby at ” with the map embedded in the listing

 - Local Store pages with a map and items that are available at that store

-How can Highstreet.io Help You Get Started?
+How Highstreet.io Helps You Get Started

-Working with big and small retailers around the world, Highstreet.io creates Google product data feeds, local inventory feeds and Google My Business Store feeds that are optimized to get your store’s products maximum exposure.
+Working with big brands and retailers around the world, Highstreet.io creates Google product data feeds, local inventory feeds and Google My Business Store feeds that are optimized to get your store’s products maximum exposure.

 Let us help you better promote your products.
 Contact the Highstreet.io Team for further details and get your free consultation.